-- Postdoctoral Research Scholar an individual who is engaged primarily in original research under the supervision of a faculty mentor. - Postdoctoral Teaching Scholar an individual who is engaged primarily in teaching under the supervision of a faculty member. - Postdoctoral Fellow an individual who receives a fellowship directly from a sponsoring agency and is not compensated through the NC State payroll system though he/she conducts research activities or academic scholarship under the supervision of a faculty mentor at NC State.
+- Postdoctoral Research Scholar an individual who is engaged primarily in original research under the supervision of a faculty mentor. - Postdoctoral Teaching Scholar an individual who is engaged primarily in teaching under the supervision of a faculty member. - Postdoctoral Fellow an individual who receives a fellowship directly from a sponsoring agency and conducts research activities or academic scholarship under the supervision of a faculty mentor at NC State.
+They may (i.e. funds transfer to the Fellow through NC State) or may not (funds sent directly to Fellow from the agency/program sponsoring the fellowship) be compensated through the NC State payroll system.
 Sponsoring agencies typically have their own guidelines and governance for participation in their programs.